fjcloud/transcript-app/README.md

 1. Click **"Start Recording"** to begin capturing audio
 2. Click **"Stop Recording"** when finished
 3. Review the recording using the playback controls
-4. Select the output language from the dropdown (or leave as "Auto-detect" to keep original language)
+4. Optionally select the audio language from the dropdown (or leave as "Auto-detect")
 5. Click **"Transcribe Audio"** to get the transcription

 ### Uploading Files

 1. Click **"Choose WAV File"**
 2. Select a WAV file from your computer
-3. Select the output language from the dropdown (or leave as "Auto-detect" to keep original language)
+3. Optionally select the audio language from the dropdown (or leave as "Auto-detect")
 4. Click **"Transcribe Audio"** to get the transcription

-### Output Language Selection
+### Audio Language Selection (Optional Hint)

-The application allows you to control the language of the transcription output:
+The language dropdown serves as an **optional hint** to improve transcription accuracy:
-- **Auto-detect (default)**: Transcribes audio in its original spoken language
+- **Auto-detect (default)**: Whisper automatically detects and transcribes in the original language
-- **Specific language**: Forces transcription/translation to a specific language from 15+ supported languages including English, French, Spanish, German, Chinese, Japanese, and more

-**Note**: The audio's spoken language is automatically detected.
-The language selection controls the output language of the transcription.
-For example, if you have French audio and select "English", the transcription will be translated to English.
+- **Specific language**: Provide a hint about the audio's spoken language for better accuracy

+**Important**:
+- This parameter does **NOT translate** the audio
+- The transcription will always be in the **same language as the audio**
+- Whisper can only translate TO English (not implemented in this app)
+- The language hint simply helps Whisper recognize the correct language faster and more accurately

 ### Viewing Results

-- The transcription appears in a text box
+- The transcription appears in a text box (plain text format)
 - Click **"Summarize"** to generate an AI summary of the transcription
+- The summary displays with rich Markdown formatting:
+  - **Bold text**, *italic text*
+  - Headers and subheaders
+  - Bullet lists and numbered lists
+  - Inline code formatting
 - Click **"Copy to Clipboard"** to copy the transcription text
-- Click **"Copy Summary"** to copy the summary text
+- Click **"Copy Summary"** to copy the summary text (plain text)
 - Click **"New Transcription"** to start over

 ## API Endpoints